 Who is Alan Klughammer?

-I was born in Calgary in the early 1960′s, but, at the age of 10, moved to a small town in the interior of British Columbia where I was struck by the beauty of mountains, lakes and forests.
+I was born in Calgary in the early 1960′s, but, at the age of 10, my family moved to a small town in the interior of British Columbia where I was struck by the beauty of mountains, lakes and forests.
 My Dad gave me an old twin lens reflex camera and I was hooked on the magic of photography.
 Some of my favourite childhood memories involve climbing the local mountains and recording the pictorial vistas.
 However, the social life of a small town did not appeal, so immediately after high school, I fled to UBC in Vancouver.

 The culture shock and the ego shock of not being the smartest kid in school was too much for the naive small town boy; and although I was good at math, and had a very logical mind, the path of an engineering degree did not seem to fit.
 I dropped out of UBC and entered art school, where I thrived.
 My vision evolved and matured, and I found myself drawn to details and abstract sections of the world around me as opposed to sweeping panoramas.

-After graduating, I met his future ex-wife and moved to Victoria, and then Duncan on Vancouver Island.
+After graduating, I met my future ex-wife and moved to Victoria, and then Duncan on Vancouver Island.
 Together we ran a photofinishing business, and, in the late 1980′s, I started experimenting with digital photography.
 This was a perfect combination of my technical abilities, my computer skills, and my artistic eye, but it was a crash course in business management.
 Although the business survived for over five years, it was not strong enough to survive a divorce.

-I managed a number of RadioShack stores on Vancouver Island and the lower mainland until I moved back to Victoria to facilitate closing down a Black’s Photography location.
+I managed a number of retail stores on Vancouver Island and the lower mainland until I moved back to Victoria to facilitate closing down a Black’s Photography location.
 Using my customer service skills and staff leadership I turned the store around and grew sales so much that Black’s Head office decided to renew the lease and invest in a quarter million dollar renovation.
 While working for Black’s, I met a number of passionate and creative people, including a very talented painter who pushed me artistically by asking “what is your work saying?”
 From this point, I moved my photography away from “subject oriented” images, to more abstract “emotion based” photos.
 People have described my photography work as “like a painting”, “working on many levels” and “something you can look at again and again” When the company I was working for closed Canadian operations in the summer of 2011, I decided to go back to school to obtain a diploma in Business Administration.
 Currently I am juggling a day job with my artistic career, displaying my artwork in various locations, and trying to stay involved in photography in Victoria, BC where I love with the ocean and the rainforest.